noa-beyond/eoProcessors/noa-harvester/README.md

 The noaharvester processor can be executed as:
 - Standalone [**Cli application**](#standalone-cli-execution) or
 - Inside a [**Container**](#docker-execution)
+- As a container, inside a Kubernetes environment with kafka, with a postgres database.
+This is a Beyond specific setup, where a user can instantiate Harvester and request the download of Products, based on an id from the postgres Products table.
+This table includes a uuid and a title fields, necessary to construct the request to CDSE (for now).
+Then, it updates the products table for the downloaded path, while it posts to a kafka topic the result for each of these ids.

 In either case, a user must have credentials for accessing one or more data hubs:
 - [Copernicus]